kubesphere/website/content/en/docs/project-user-guide/application/compose-app.md

 ## Prerequisites

 - You need to create a workspace, a project, and a user account (`project-regular`) for this tutorial.
 The account needs to be invited to the project with the `operator` role.
-For more information, see [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project/).
+For more information, see [Create Workspaces, Projects, Users and Roles](../../../quick-start/create-workspace-and-project/).
 - `project-admin` needs to [set the project gateway](../../../project-administration/project-gateway/) so that `project-regular` can define a domain name when creating the app.

 ## Create Microservices that Compose an App